 “He’ll be in my life forever,” Paul said when discussing his bond with Cranston, who echoed that sentiment.

 “It’s not imperative that you even like the people you work with.
 It’s not.
 But you still have to do your job,” he told EW.
 “It makes things easier when you like them, and if it develops into genuine love, you are so lucky.
 And that’s what happened.”

 The cast, which also included Dean Norris, RJ Mitte, Betsy Brandt and Bob Odenkirk, all stayed close — and some have reprised their Breaking Bad roles.
 A sequel film, El Camino: A Breaking Bad Movie, was released on Netflix and in theaters in October 2019.
-In 2015, Better Call Saul, a prequel of Breaking Bad, debuted on AMC and has been nominated for 39 Emmys since.
-The series’ sixth and final season is set to air in April 2022.
+In 2015, Better Call Saul, a prequel to Breaking Bad, debuted on AMC and has since been nominated for more than 40 Primetime Emmys.
+The series’ sixth and final season aired from April to August 2022.